pieterjandesmedt/vite-et-reves/content/captains-log/2020-02-23-across-the-atlantic-ocean.md

 The wind and the waves started building (to 30 knots apparent and 2 to 3 meters respectively), but strangely, our speed wasn't that high.
 6 to 8 knots over ground.
 I think we had a current against us in the Canal.
 The current would also account for the steep waves.
 Some of these waves obscure the horizon completely, rising up higher than the boom.

 I took the first watch, from 22:30 to 3:00.
 I tried to maneuver Vite & Rêves into the wind shadow of Sant'Antão.
 This seemed to work for a while.
 The waves became less high and the wind abated as well.
 Once out of the Canal, our speed increased.
 We had to live with the wind shifts now though.
-Two times I had to gibe, but on genua alone this wasn't much of a problem, even with the 30 knot winds.
-Just furl in the genua to three reefs, gibe, and unfurl it again.
+Two times I had to {{% explain "gibe" "turn so the wind comes from the other direction" %}}, but on genua alone this wasn't much of a problem, even with the 30 knot winds.
+Just furl in the genua to three {{% explain "reefs" "make the sail smaller by rolling it in or lowering it a bit" %}}, gibe, and unfurl it again.

 Full moon tonight, so the huge waves were clearly visible in all their terrifying glory.
 After watching them for an hour, the adrenalin subsided a bit and I could enjoy the ride.